 As I scrambled down the granite slabs that form the summit of Bear Peak, Jack told me to hold up so he could grab a photo.
 I perched at the top of a rock like a bird, waiting.
 He gestured behind me to some ladies clambering down the final slab to rejoin the trail, implying he was waiting for them to clear out of the frame.
-“Creating the illusion of solitude,” I say, looking out to the northeast at the town of Boulder, then panning to the south where the skyscrapers of Denver were visible on the horizon.
+“Creating the illusion of solitude,” I said, looking out to the northeast at the town of Boulder, then panning to the south where the skyscrapers of Denver were visible on the horizon.

 Here in the Front Range, we still seek peace through solitude despite sharing the landscape with something like five million other people.
 On our long run that day, even as Jack and I traversed trails for miles at a time without seeing a soul, we still ended up crossing paths with dozens of people.
 At any given time, we were only four or five miles from downtown Boulder.